-the scope, rate of progress and costs of our drug discovery, preclinical development activities, laboratory testing and clinical trials for any future product candidates; the number and scope of clinical programs we decide to pursue; the scope and costs of manufacturing our future product candidates and commercial manufacturing activities; the emergence of competing therapies and other adverse market developments; the cost, timing and outcome of seeking FDA, EMA and any other regulatory approvals for any future product candidates; the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; the terms and timing of establishing and maintaining strategic collaborations, licenses and other similar arrangements and the financial terms of such agreements; our efforts to enhance operational systems and our ability to attract, hire and retain qualified personnel, including personnel to support the development of our product candidates; the costs associated with being a public company; the timing of any milestone and royalty payments to WARF, or other future licensors; the extent to which we acquire or in-license other product candidates and technologies; our need and ability to retain key management and hire scientific, technical, medical and business personnel; our implementation of additional internal systems and infrastructure, including operational, financial and management information systems; or costs associated with expanding our facilities or building out our laboratory space; the effects of the recent disruptions to and volatility in the credit and financial markets in the United States and worldwide from the COVID-19 pandemic; and the cost associated with commercialization activities for any of our future product candidates, if approved.
+- the scope, rate of progress and costs of our drug discovery, preclinical development activities, laboratory testing and clinical trials for any current or future product candidates; - the number and scope of clinical programs we decide to pursue; - the scope and costs of manufacturing our future product candidates and commercial manufacturing activities; - the emergence of competing therapies and other adverse market developments; - the cost, timing and outcome of seeking FDA, EMA and any other regulatory approvals for any future product candidates; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - the terms and timing of establishing and maintaining strategic collaborations, licenses and other similar arrangements and the financial terms of such agreements; - our efforts to enhance operational systems and our ability to attract, hire and retain qualified personnel, including personnel to support the development of our product candidates; - the costs associated with being a public company; - the timing of any milestone and royalty payments to WARF, or other future licensors; - the extent to which we acquire or in-license other product candidates and technologies; - our need and ability to retain key management and hire scientific, technical, medical and business personnel; - our implementation of additional internal systems and infrastructure, including operational, financial and management information systems; - or costs associated with expanding our facilities or building out our laboratory space; - the effects of the recent disruptions to and volatility in the credit and financial markets in the United States and worldwide from the ongoing military conflict initiated by Russia against Ukraine and actions taken by the U.S. and other governments in response, other geopolitical events, global supply chain and labor shortage challenges, inflation and the COVID-19 pandemic; and - the cost associated with commercialization activities for any of our future product candidates, if approved.

 Because we do not expect to generate revenue from product sales for many years, if at all, we will need to obtain substantial additional funding in connection with our continuing operations and expected increases in expenses.
 Until such time as we can generate significant revenue from sales of our product candidates, if ever, we expect to finance our cash needs through equity offerings, debt financings or other capital sources, including potential collaborations, licenses or other similar arrangements.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations, even if we believe we have sufficient funds for our current or future operating plans.
-The impact of the COVID-19 pandemic on capital markets may affect the availability, amount and type of financing available to us in the future.
+The impact of geopolitical events, the COVID-19 pandemic and other macroeconomic factors on capital markets may affect the availability, amount and type of financing available to us in the future.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.